 So, again, be sure that all the dishes have their own serving utensils.
-And, as Steve (formerly Gluten-Free Steve, now The Grateful Celiac) noted in comments, “ALWAYS inspect the serving utensils too.”
+And, as Steve (formerly Gluten-Free Steve and The Grateful Celiac) noted in comments, “ALWAYS inspect the serving utensils too.”
 Serving utensils that are rarely used and hurriedly pulled out from storage can sometimes have dried gluten-full food on them.

 4. Remove your food to a safe place after serving.

 Immediately after the meal or course, if you are confident that your dish has made it through safely and you want to take it home (you can still share more of it with others for leftovers if you like), remove it to a safe place; i.e., away from other food, perhaps by your purse or coat.
 If it came with a cover, lid, etc., place that same covering back on your dish IF it’s remained uncontaminated.
 If it was covered with aluminum foil and your covering is now in a stack with several other pieces of aluminum foil or has been tossed, cover it with a new sheet of aluminum foil.